Joshua-Jack/Proof-Of-Work/momint-marketplace/README.md

         uint256 index_
     ) external
 ```

-This function accepts the share amount and a specific project index.
+The deposit function takes the following parameters:
+assets: The quantity of the underlying liquidity token that the user wants to deposit.
+index: The identifier for the specific project where the deposit should be allocated.

 When a user provides an index (e.g., index 1), all calculations and operations will be applied to that particular project.

 Fee Calculation & Distribution: